 • Tires

-• EVs can wear tires slightly more quickly than ICE vehicles, but new EV tire technology is extending their life
+• EVs can wear tires slightly more quickly than ICE (Internal Combustion Engine) vehicles, but new EV tire technology is extending their life

 • Brakes